TwilioDevEd/lead-alerts-flask/README.md

    ```

    To use [sessions](http://flask.pocoo.org/docs/0.10/quickstart/) in Flask you'll need to setup the `SECRET_KEY`.

    ```
    export SECRET_KEY=Your Secret Key
    ```

-1. Start the development server
+1. Start the development server.

    ```
    python manage.py runserver
    ```

-That's it
+   That's it!

 ## Run the tests